atomicdata-dev/atomic-raycast/README.md

 - [x] Titles, descriptions and class names are previewed
 - [x] Markdown of descriptions is rendered
 - [x] Open in browser action
-- [x] Set a custom Atomic Server in settings page
+- [x] Set your server on startup, save as preference
 - [ ] Other cool features?
 Open an issue or PR!

 ## Installing